 Deception Pass State Park is rich in natural features.
+You can observe them and enjoy them, first-hand, without experiments or academics.
 This park is a busy place with an interesting geological history, diverse plants and animals, and a bustling shoreline community.
 Being on the coast means the Park has an even bigger role in resource protection because of the unique natural communities that live on or near the shorelines.
 Then as you hike on the numerous trails you will find old growth forests, uncommon flowers, numerous trees, mushrooms, and lichens.
 With such a diverse natural community, we invite you to read further and better yet, explore some of these treasures yourself.

 We’d like to thank Jack Hartt for allowing us to use information and excerpts from his book, Exploring Deception Pass.